TikTok data collection, influence operations potential draw U.S. NSA concern | Politics

 U.S. National Security Agency Director Paul Nakasone on Tuesday expressed concern during congressional testimony about Chinese-owned video app TikTok's data collection and potential to facilitate broad influence operations.

-A TikTok representative did not immediately respond to a request for comment.
+"The swiftest and most thorough way to address any national security concerns about TikTok is for CFIUS - of which the Department of Defense and the NSA are a part - to adopt the proposed agreement that we worked with them on for nearly two years," said TikTok representative Brooke Oberwetter, adding that TikTok's "status has been debated in public in a way that is divorced from the facts of that agreement and what we've achieved already."
 For three years, TikTok has been seeking to assure the United States that the personal data of American citizens cannot be accessed and its content cannot be manipulated by China's Communist Party or anyone else under Beijing's influence.

 TikTok, a unit of China's ByteDance, has come under increasing fire over fears that user data could end up in the hands of the Chinese government, undermining Western security interests.
 TikTok Chief Executive Shou Zi Chew is due to appear before the U.S. Congress on March 23.
 A bipartisan group of 12 U.S. senators is set to introduce legislation on Tuesday that would give Commerce Secretary Gina Raimondo new powers to ban TikTok and other foreign-based technologies if they are found to pose national security threats.